Where to Find Copper

-89 mapped copper spots across 12 U.S. states.
+99 mapped copper spots across 22 regions in 2 countries.
+Pick a region for its local guide, or browse every spot by country below.
 Native copper is collectible in flake, sheet, and crystal form.
 Michigan's Keweenaw Peninsula is the world's premier native copper region, with Arizona and New Mexico producing strong specimens as well.

 Copper rockhounding FAQ

-Where is the best place to find copper in the U.S.?+
+Where is the best place to find copper?+

 Nevada, Utah, Arizona have the highest concentrations of copper in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many copper rockhounding spots does RockHoundR track?+

-89 mapped spots across 12 states.
+99 mapped spots across 22 regions in 2 countries.
 The app keeps these on a map alongside your private finds.

 Can I legally collect copper on public land?+

-Casual hand collecting of common rocks and minerals like copper is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like copper is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify copper in the field?+